overlay-market/OIPs/notes/note-4.md

 While useful, it is not entirely accurate.
 Further risk work should address each of these concerns:

 1: We should think about how differing position entry prices might skew our risk estimates, and whether having funding payments incentivize *only* open interest imbalance is the optimal approach.
-Remember, we assumed each trader builds their position at the same time \\( 0 \\), which is unrealistic to say the least.
+Remember, we assumed each user builds their position at the same time \\( 0 \\), which is unrealistic to say the least.
 This lead to an imbalance PnL dependent on only one entry price \\( P(0) \\) versus some form of an average.
-Would incorporating a more realistic model of trader behavior change things significantly given our goal is to provide suggestions for \\( k \\)?
+Would incorporating a more realistic model of user behavior change things significantly given our goal is to provide suggestions for \\( k \\)?

 2: We should really examine the "portfolio" of markets we're offering and the total value at risk to the system caused by the *sum of imbalances* on each individual market